 The first time that you floor the accelerator with the sports exhaust cracked wide open it’s hard not to fall for the TT RS.
-A loud, complex soundtrack fills the cabin, the note changing from deep warble to something harder edged but still slightly askew as the revs home in on 7000rpm.
+A loud, complex soundtrack fills the cabin, the note changing from deep warble to something harder-edged but still slightly askew as the revs home in on 7000rpm.
 The five-cylinder produces as distinctive a war cry as any engine and Audi plays it to perfection.

 Subscribe to evo magazine

 The problem is exaggerated as you find yourself leaning on the brakes deep into corners too in an effort to get the car pivoting into the apex so that you can perhaps open the steering a little early.
-It is possible, and you can feel the hips start to move encouragingly but it takes more effort than I’d like and generally there is a sense that the RS is happiest with more of a join the dots approach to corners.
+It is possible, and you can feel the hips start to move encouragingly, but it takes more effort than we’d like and generally there is a sense that the RS is happiest with more of a join-the-dots approach to corners.
 We’ve enjoyed the TT RS both on the Jarama Circuit near Madrid (it felt great through the really quick corners – nicely agile and up on its toes) and on the amazing roads in Spain and in the UK.
 The sound is wonderfully addictive and the interior feels like a lovely place to be, with the quilted bucket seats holding you extremely well around the abdomen.